lezzthanthree/Needy-Streamer-Overload/README.md

 ## Media Player
 > [!NOTE]
-> Spotify and iTunes modules are currently broken!
-Please wait for a fix~
+> There has been a bug currently on Spotify where the music information are not showing.
+[See here for the issue.](https://github.com/lezzthanthree/Needy-Streamer-Overload/issues/1)

 Media Player shows what you are listening.
 Redesigned by @YumeMiya!